-The purpose of ASM is to serve Asian churches and mission for the implementation of the Great Commission and most effectively through research and academic discussions.
+The purpose of ASM is to serve Asian churches and mission for the implementation of the Great Commission most effectively through research and academic discussions.
 We also aim to foster networking and fellowship among Asian missiologists for mutual encouragement, knowledge sharing and more effective service in mission education.

 ASM Officer and Regional Directors